KSP-KOS/KOS/doc/source/structures/celestial_bodies/body.rst

     and stick out your thumb, the thumb's direction is the way the angular velocity vector will point.

-    The magnitude of the vector is the speed of the rotation.
+    The magnitude of the vector is the speed of the rotation, *in radians*.

     Note, unlike many of the other parts of kOS, the rotation speed is expressed in radians rather than degrees.
 This is to make it